-The CITL, in partnership with the Office of High-Impact Practices, RU Makers, College of Education and Human Development, College of Science and Technology, Radford City Schools and Springhouse Community School, will host the fourth annual Hebocon Tournament on Saturday, Dec.
-1, 2017, 3-5pm, in Cook Hall on the Radford University campus.
+The CITL, in partnership with the Office of High-Impact Practices, RU Makers, College of Education and Human Development, College of Science and Technology, Radford City Schools and Springhouse Community School, hosted the fourth annual Hebocon Tournament on Saturday, Dec.
+1, 2018, 3-5pm, in Cook Hall on the Radford University campus.

 For those new to the concept, this event is modeled upon the Japanese Hebocon contest, in which students build simple, DIY robots that face off in a sumo-style tournament.
 It's a synergy of robotics, electronics, engineering, mathematics and art.
 Robots are created from pieces of old toys, electronic and remote controlled gadgets, low-voltage components, duck tape, and the like.
 Check out the Official Rules below, as well as a short video showcasing the 2017 competition.

 We had 35 student participants in fall 2017, and were pleased to host student competitors from Belle Heth Elementary, Dalton Intermediate School, Radford High School and Springhouse Community School.
 Each school hosted in- or after-school build parties leading up to the main event with Radford University student mentors facilitating and teaching basic building skills to the students.
 In addition, the CITL and partnes held a 'gear drive' for people in the campus community to donate old toys, low-voltage electronics, etc. for the event.

 Also, check out University Relations' article about the fall 2016 Hebocon.